YunfeiZHAO/blog/source/_posts/attention.md

 # Attention
 In the context of neural networks, [attention](https://en.wikipedia.org/wiki/Attention_(machine_learning)) is a technique that mimics cognitive attention.
 The effect enhances the important parts of the input data and fades out the rest -- the thought being that the network should devote more computing power on that small but important part of the data.
 Which part of the data is more important than others depends on the context and is learned through training data by gradient descent.

-The Transfer has it's own attention mechanism called "Scaled Dot-Product Attention".
+The Transformer has it's own attention mechanism called "Scaled Dot-Product Attention".
 I'm going to introduce this model in the following

 ## Query, Key, Value
 The basic elements of this model is **k: query**, **k: key** of dimension $d_k$ and **v: value** of dimension $d_v$.